 To be successful, you must have an optimized platform designed to meet the needs of customers and sales agents.
 PIM systems (Product Information Management) have become one of the most important tools of 2021 and they will continue to grow in 2022.

 A PIM offers a scalable, collaborative solution to gather, enrich, and distribute the right product contents over hundreds of online channels (as well as printed channels and at points of sale).
 A centralized “source of truth” with automatic connectors that cuts down on the number of conventional tasks that need completed, helps to avoid common mistakes, and gives marketing teams a little breathing room to think more creatively.

 The right prices, complete technical specifications, data adapted by country, stock availability....
 Everything is easier with a PIM that has been specially designed for the modern ecommerce era.

 As PIM technology proves, automation is the most powerful tool for integration in ecommerce, as it promotes efficiency and is complementary to other ecommerce systems.

 Other automated technologies that will become more popular throughout 2022 are related with artificial intelligence.
 Voice-assisted and device-assisted searches use algorithms that are increasingly refined, and ad generation platforms also can take advantage of product data and automated analysis to create better omnichannel experiences.

 Despite the convenience of shopping online during a year in which the shops were closed, an essential problem has cropped up: delays and lost shipments to homes and pickup points.

 For the consumer, the vital thing about this section is for shops to offer several shipping and pickup options to adapt to any situation.
-The cost of shipping continues to be something that customers focus on when choosing one store or another, and brands and retailers must be able to offer convenience and quality in 2021.
+The cost of shipping continues to be something that customers focus on when choosing one store or another, and brands and retailers must be able to offer convenience and quality.